 Specific recommendations for reducing losses and improving efficiency when harvesting lodged soybeans.

-Several factors have combined to cause soybeans to lodge in some areas of Michigan in 2018 (Photo 1).
-Abundant rain and high winds occurring in August were two of the culprits.
+Significant lodging has occurred in some Michigan soybean fields in 2021 (Photo 1).
+The areas of the state that are most impacted are the thumb and irrigated fields in the southwest.
+Lodging is most prevalent in areas within irrigated fields that were double-watered or hit by the end gun.
 Lodged soybeans slow down harvest operations and lead to harvest losses as the plants are more difficult to cut and gather into the combine.
 Soybean producers can reduce harvest losses due to lodging by carefully adjusting and operating their combines.
 The latest Michigan State University Extension recommendations for reducing harvest losses in lodged soybeans are listed below.

 Decrease your ground speed to 2.5 to 3 mph.